Kabul school bombing: A sign of what lies ahead for Afghanistan? | DW | 11.05.2021

 There is no clear agenda for the negotiations, either.
 President Ashraf Ghani's government and the Taliban have very different views on the future political setup for the country: the former is unwilling to compromise on the parliamentary form of governance, whereas the latter is demanding Shariah, or Islamic law, throughout the country.

-Amid all this chaos, and political bickering among Afghan politicians, foreign forces are packing their bags and will be out of Afghanistan by September.
-They are leaving behind a mess that will mainly affect common Afghans in the years to come.
+Amid all this chaos and political bickering among Afghan politicians, foreign forces are packing their bags and are set to be out of Afghanistan by September.
+They are leaving behind a mess that will mainly affect Afghan civilians in the years to come.

 Signs of this mess, and what lies ahead for most of the people in the country, are already visible.
 The Kabul school bombing is one of them.

-Amina's 14-year old daughter Kamila, a grade seven student, left for school early on Saturday.
-The mother didn't know she would never see her daughter again.
+Amina's 14-year old daughter, Kamila, a grade seven student, left for school early on Saturday.
+Her mother didn't know she would never see her daughter again.

 "I was offering prayers at a mosque.
 When I returned home, people told me that my daughter was killed in an attack on her school," Amina told DW.

-Kamila's father said the death of his daughter devastated him.
+Kamila's father said the death of his daughter has devastated him.
 "I was at home when I heard the explosion.
 I went to the school area to find out about my daughter.
-I found her corpse after five hours of search," he told DW.
+I found her corpse after five hours of search," he said.

-Jawid Kohistani, a Kabul-based security analyst, says civilians remain an "easy target" in Afghanistan.
+Jawid Kohistani, a Kabul-based security analyst, said civilians remain an "easy target" in Afghanistan.

 Families that have lost their loved ones in the school attack are angry at the government.
 They say the authorities have failed to protect them.

 "Schools are supposed to be safe places, but our children lost their lives even there.
-We don't know what to do and where to go," Juma Khan, who lost his niece in Saturday's attack, told DW.
+We don't know what to do and where to go," said Juma Khan, who lost his niece in Saturday's attack.

 Despite claims by some Western officials that Afghan security forces are strong enough to deal with security challenges, the actual situation is exactly the opposite.

-"Afghan security forces are financially and militarily dependent on the US," Mohammad Shafiq Hamdam, a Kabul-based security expert, told DW.
+"Afghan security forces are financially and militarily dependent on the US," said Mohammad Shafiq Hamdam, a Kabul-based security expert.
 "And, without its support, they will be in a tough spot."

-Experts say the withdrawal of foreign troops would leave Afghan civilians at the mercy of Islamists.
+Experts have said the withdrawal of foreign troops would leave Afghan civilians at the mercy of Islamists.

 The Taliban are not the only threat to Afghan forces; militant groups such as "Islamic State" (IS) have also gained a foothold.